-In general, Heisenberg uniqueness pair (HUP) is a question of asking about the determining properties of a finite Borel measures which is supported on some lower dimensional entities whose Fourier transform too vanish on lower dimensional entities.
+In general, the existence of Heisenberg uniqueness pair (HUP) is a question of asking about the determining properties of the finite Borel measures which are supported on some lower dimensional entities whose Fourier transform also vanishes on lower dimensional entities.
 In fact, the main contrast in the HUP problem to the known results on determining sets for measures \cite{BS} is that the set $\Lambda$ has also been considered as a very thin set.
-In particular, if $\Gamma$ is compact, then $\hat\mu$ is real analytic having exponential growth and hence $\hat\mu$ can vanishes on a very delicate set.
+In particular, if $\Gamma$ is compact, then $\hat\mu$ is real analytic, having exponential growth, and hence $\hat\mu$ can vanishes on a very delicate set.
 Thus, the HUP problem becomes little easier in this case.
 However, this problem becomes immensely difficult when the measure is supported on a non-compact entity.
-Eventually, the HUP problem is a natural invariant to the theme of the uncertainty principle for the Fourier transform.
+It appears that the HUP problem is a natural invariant of the theme of the uncertainty principle for the Fourier transform.

-In addition, the problem of getting the Heisenberg uniqueness pairs for a class of finite measures has also a few significant similarities with a well established result due to M. Benedicks \cite{B}.
-That is, support of a function in $L^1(\mathbb R^n)$ and support of its Fourier transform both can not be of finite measure concurrently.
-Later, a series of analogous problems to the Beniticks theorem have been investigated in various set ups, including the Heisenberg group and the Euclidean motion groups etc (see \cite{NR, PS, SST}).
+In addition, the concept of determining the Heisenberg uniqueness pair for a class of finite measures has also a significant similarity with the celebrated result due to M. Benedicks (see \cite{B}).
+That is, support of a function $f\in L^1(\mathbb R^n)$ and its Fourier transform $\hat f$ both cannot be of finite measure simultaneously.
+Later, various analogues of the Benedicks theorem has been investigated in different aspects including the Heisenberg group and Euclidean motion groups (see \cite{NR, PS, SST}).

 However, our main objective in this article is to discuss the concept of HUP, which was first introduced by Hedenmalm and Montes-Rodríguez in 2011.
-In the article \cite{HR} they have shown that (hyperbola, some discrete set) is a HUP in the plane.
-As a dual problem, they have constructed a weak$^\ast$ dense subspace of $L^{\infty}(\mathbb R).$ Further, they have also given a complete characterization of the Heisenberg uniqueness pairs corresponding to the union of two parallel lines.
-There after, a considerable amount of work has been done on the HUP problem in the plane as well as in the Euclidean spaces.
+In the article \cite{HR}, Hedenmalm and Montes-Rodr\'iguez have shown that the pair (hyperbola, some discrete set) is a Heisenberg uniqueness pair.
+As a dual problem, a weak$^\ast$ dense subspace of $L^{\infty}(\mathbb R)$ has been constructed to solve the Klein-Gordon equation.
+Further, a complete characterization of the Heisenberg uniqueness pairs corresponding to any two parallel lines has been given by Hedenmalm and Montes-Rodr\'iguez (see \cite{HR}).
+Thereafter, a considerable amount of work has been done pertaining to the Heisenberg uniqueness pair in the plane as well as in the Euclidean spaces.